Health care advocate Deborah Senn, Washington’s first woman insurance commissioner, dies at 72

 Deborah Mandel Senn was born in Chicago on March 8, 1949.
 She attended the University of Illinois at Urbana-Champaign and Loyola University Chicago School of Law.
 She was married to Bertschi and moved to Washington in 1984.

-She was active in several sports including hiking, cycling and skiing and was a passionate fan of baseball and football.
+She was active in several sports including hiking, cycling and skiing and was a passionate fan of baseball, football.
 Senn was also active in the Jewish service organization B’nai B’rith.

 She died at Swedish Medical Center from complications related to pancreatic cancer, Bertschi said.
 Senn is survived by her husband, Bertschi, a brother and a sister.